Close Menu

 Find a meeting schedule that fits everyone.
 Maybe a quick check-in works best for some people, while others like less frequent but longer group meetings.

-And don’t worry if your teams are spread across various time zones – just make sure to share your online calendars with each other to help you find a time that works for both of you.
+And don’t worry if your teams are spread across various time zones – just make sure to share your online calendars to help you find a time that works for both of you.

 The most important thing is to keep the lines of communication open and help everyone get to know each other better.